gooddata/gooddata-ui-examples/README.md

 (C) 2017-2020 GoodData Corporation

-This repository is under the GoodData commercial license available in the [LICENSE](LICENSE) file because it contains a commercial package, HighCharts.
-Subdirectories containing the MIT license are not subject to the GoodData commercial license and do not contain any commercial code.
+This repository is under the GoodData commercial license available in the LICENSE file because it contains a commercial package, HighCharts.